|

 FREAKED (1993).

 A mix of monsters, madmen, corporate scumbags, and carnival freaks forms the basis of this high-powered, gloriously-warped comedy from co-directors Alex Winter (best known for his spaced-out BILL AND TED persona) and Tom Stern -- who worked together at NYU on their equally brilliant short pic, SQUEAL OF DEATH.
-Winter stars as Ricky Coogin, a spoiled Hollywood hack who journeys to the tiny country of Santa Flan as a spokesman for highly-toxic Zygrot-24 fertilizer.
-Accompanied by his best friend (BLOSSOM's Michael Stoyanov) and a pretty protester (Megan Ward), they make a pit stop at an isolated carny titled Freek Land.
-But this more-than-slightly-mad proprietor of this freak show, Elijah C. Skuggs (Randy Quaid), not only houses these human oddities -- he creates them in his makeshift lab, with the aid of the deadly Zygrot.
-Taken prisoner, Coogin's ever-bickering companions are transformed into siamese twins, while Coogin is transformed into a hunchbacked Beast Boy who squirts green puss from his pores and whose face makes people projectile vomit.
-Then we meet the rest of the menagerie, which includes a Giant Nose, a Cow Man, Mr. T as a Bearded Lady, Bob Goldthwait as the voice of a Sock Puppet Man, and the Dawgboy (a furry Keanu Reeves).
-Despite the grotesque Cougin winning over the locals patrons with a scene from RICHARD III, Skuggs plan is to change him into an "evil super-freek" and have him kill the others.
-If that wasn't enough, the story also crams in Giant Rastafarian eyeball guards, a halfpint Coogin fan who looks like Alfred E. Newman's illegit son, and Brooke Shield playing a vapid celebrity (oooh, that's a stretch).
+Winter stars as Ricky Coogin, a spoiled Tinseltown celebrity who journeys to the tiny country of Santa Flan as a well-paid spokesman for highly-toxic Zygrot-24 fertilizer.
+Accompanied by his best friend (BLOSSOM's Michael Stoyanov) and a pretty protester (Megan Ward), they make a pit stop at an isolated carnival titled Freek Land.
+But this more-than-slightly-mad proprietor of this freak show, Elijah C. Skuggs (Randy Quaid), not only displays and houses these human oddities -- he creates them in his makeshift lab, with the aid of the deadly Zygrot.
+Taken prisoner, Coogin's bickering companions are transformed into siamese twins, while Coogin is turned into a hunchbacked Beast Boy who squirts green puss from his pores and has a face that causes people to projectile vomit.
+Then we meet the rest of this twisted menagerie, which includes a Giant Nose, a Cow Man, Mr. T as a Bearded Lady, Bob Goldthwait as the voice of a Sock Puppet Man, and the Dawgboy (a furry, unrecognizable Keanu Reeves).
+Despite the grotesque Coogin winning over the locals patrons with a scene from RICHARD III, Skuggs ultimate plan is to change him into an "evil super-freek" and have him slaughter the others.
+If that wasn't enough, the story also crams in Giant Rastafarian eyeball guards, a half-pint Coogin fan who looks like Alfred E. Newman's illegit son, evil corporate sleazeballs, a brawl between two 8-foot-tall monstrosities who resemble escapees from a Basil Wolverton wet dream, plus Brooke Shield playing a vapid celebrity (oooh, that's a stretch).
 If memory serves me right, it's also the first movie to have a flashback from an inanimate object.
-This pic has everything any happily brain-damaged vidiot could ask for -- from its rude and crude sense of humor, to the deranged make-up from FX masters Steve Johnson and Screaming Mad George.
+This pic has everything any happily brain-damaged vidiot could ask for -- from its rude sense of humor and dollops of cool gore, to the deranged make-up from FX masters Steve Johnson and Screaming Mad George.
 The heavily-latexed cast gives their all, with Quaid a stand-out as the deliriously dim freakmaker.
-Let's not forget David Daniels' crazed animated credits and Henry Rollins' theme song, which sets the perfect, caustic mood for the flick to come.
+Let's not forget David Daniels' crazed animated credits and Henry Rollins' full-throttle theme song, which sets the perfect, caustic mood for the flick to come.
 Low on subtlety, but high on laugh-out-loud insanity, this is an instant fave.

 © 1994 by Steven Puchalski.